Glen Park Resident Johanna Pinther and the First March for Suffrage in the United States

 Maude Malone's attempted march for suffrage in early 1908 failed to make the San Francisco newspapers.
 But, a year earlier on February 10, 1907, had Johanna Pinther turned to page 39 of the San Francisco Call, she would have come across a brief description of the "Mud March" in London.
 While the Mud March may have garnered attention, a more successful march was held in London on June 13, 1908.
 The San Francisco Call reported that, "a great army of from 12,000 to 15,000 suffragists paraded the metropolis this afternoon and wound up with a meeting at Albert Hall."
 The march included 15 bands, and representatives of suffrage groups from both the United Kingdom and the United States.

 On June 25, 1908, following a meeting at the Fairmount Hotel, the California State Republican Central Committee announced the next statewide convention would be held on August 27 of that year at Ye Liberty Theater (Syndicate Building, 2200 Broadway) in Oakland.
 Within two weeks of this announcement, in a decision that may have been influenced by the successful London march only three weeks earlier, the women of CESA announced plans to hold their own march.
 The San Francisco Call announced, "Suffragettes to Storm Convention" and "Determined Reformers to Besiege Convention."
-The article notified the reading public that the women of CESA "will besiege the state republican convention had Contrary to the state's Democratic and Labor parties that would add suffrage to their 1908 platforms, the Republicans were pushing back.
+The article notified the reading public that the women of CESA "will besiege the state republican convention."
+Unlike the state's Democratic and Labor parties that would include suffrage in their 1908 platforms, the Republicans were pushing back.
 The women hoped their presence would help change their minds.
 The plank they wished to submit stated quite simply:

 "The Republican party of the State of California favors the submission of the question of the extension of suffrage to women to the voters of the state.
 We, therefore, pledge the representatives of our party in the State Legislature to submit by constitutional amendment the said question to the voters of the State at the next ensuing general election."